 - Choose a comfortable position for insertion.
 You may want to squat, raise one leg, sit on a chair or stool, or lie down.

 - Make sure the condom is well lubricated on the outside.

 - The outer ring at the open end of the sheath is used to cover the vulva.
 Make sure the inner ring is situated at the end of the condom.

-- Hold the sheath by the inner ring; the open end should be hanging down.
+- Hold the condom by the inner ring, with the open end hanging down.

 - Squeeze the inner ring with the thumb and middle fingers, so it becomes long and narrow.

 - Gently insert the inner ring into the vagina (so you feel the inner ring move into position near the cervix).

 - Using your finger, push the inner ring into the vagina as far as it will go.